 |It is not advisable to save your project to be on an external USB stick/disk as it is unlikely to be fast enough for satisfactory recording.

 The Export submenu enables you to Export audio from Audacity into audio file formats that can be read and played by other applications.
 Additionally you can export label files or MIDI or save a compressed copy of your project in a set of Ogg Vorbis formatted files.

 The Import submenu enables you to import audio files or label files into your project.
 Files in various audio formats can be imported into Audacity.

 For details of the available imports see this page.

 Opens the standard Page Setup dialog box prior to printing.

 Closes all project windows and exits Audacity.
 If there are any unsaved changes to your project, Audacity will ask if you want to save them.
-Note that it isn't necessary for you to save changes if you've already exported your mix as a WAV or MP3 and you are now happy with it.
+Note that it is not necessary for you to save changes if you have already exported your mix as a WAV or MP3 and you are now happy with it.
 But if you are working on a mix and plan to continue later where you left off, saving an Audacity Project will let you restore everything, exactly as you left it.